News: CAMI Research & Right to Repair,

 Cami CEO Christopher E. Strangio

-“That these items are old and of very little value.
-Why is it a concern to you?
-That he doesn’t want people buying them, fixing them and selling them for a profit.”
+“He doesn’t want people buying them, fixing them and selling them for a profit.”

-Feb 11th 2025, Cami Research Asked me to Change the Title of one of My YouTube Videos.
+On Feb 11th 2025, Cami Research Asked me to Change the Title of one of My YouTube Videos.

 Yes, Mr. Strangio did provide the location of the bad chip after a lot of back and forth, See this post.
-Making available Service / Error Code Descriptions is part of right to repair but one should not have to call the manufacture with the code and have to go to the point of begging to get the translation.
+Making available Service / Error Code Descriptions is part of right to repair but one should not have to call the manufacture with the error or service code and have to go to the point of begging to get the translation.

 I am still Working on the Video Exposing Cami Research Anti-Repair Attitude.